Bigarstoom History, Family Crest & Coats of Arms

 Another 38 words (3 lines of text) are included under the topic Early Bigarstoom Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bigarstoom family to Ireland
+Migration of the Bigarstoom family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Bigarstoom or a variant listed above: Joan Bickerton who settled in Barbados in 1675; George Bickerton settled in Pennsylvania in 1772; John in Philadelphia in 1773; Thomas settled in New England in 1753..